 Delta-9 THC is used for both recreation and medicine.
 This cannabinoid has been used by humans for thousands of years for medicinal purposes, but modern day research has found that there are medicinal benefits for a myriad of conditions, including anxiety, glaucoma, inflammation, multiple sclerosis, appetite, pain, and many others.

-The FDA (Food and Drug Administration) has approved two synthetic THC medication, nabilone and dronabinol (brand names Marinol and Syndros) for the treatment of nausea and vomiting due to chemotherapy and to stimulate weight loss and low appetite in HIV/AIDS patients.
+The FDA (Food and Drug Administration) has approved two synthetic THC medication, nabilone and dronabinol (brand names Cesamet and Marinol) for the treatment of nausea and vomiting due to chemotherapy and to stimulate weight loss and low appetite in HIV/AIDS patients.

 Delta-9 works its psychotropic effects by stimulating the release of dopamine (aka the “feel good” hormone) which causes the sense of euphoria.
 Other feelings from Delta-9 may include relaxation, increased appetite, heightened sensory perception, and an altered sense of time.